Kidari Sarveswara Rao

 Kidari Sarveswara Rao (died 23 September 2018) was an Indian politician originally representing the YSR Congress Party and later the TDP.
 He was a Member of the Andhra Pradesh Legislative Assembly from Araku Valley.
 On 23 September 2018, he was shot dead at Araku valley by Maoists.
-After the death of Kidari, his son named Kidari Sravan Kumar was elected as State Tribal Welfare Minister without participation in Public Election by TDP Government.
+His son Kidari Sravan Kumar was subsequently elected as State Tribal Welfare Minister without participation in Public Election by TDP Government.